maptv/decalendar/docs/decalendar.md

 The numbers in the `Decalendar` dates are essentially [zero-based indexes](https://en.wikipedia.org/wiki/Zero-based_numbering) that can be positive or negative, like in computer [programming](https://en.wikipedia.org/wiki/Zero-based_numbering#Computer_programming).
 Another inspiration from computer programming, is the ability to use [array slicing](https://en.wikipedia.org/wiki/Array_slicing) to create time intervals.
 For example, [indexing and slicing of dates and times](https://pandas.pydata.org/pandas-docs/version/1.1/user_guide/timeseries.html#indexing) is fully implemented in the [Pandas Python library](https://pandas.pydata.org/).

-Building on the concept of array slicing (`start:stop:step`), `Decalendar` introduces a new technique called "array spreading" (`start»span»split»space`) and even allows for nesting and mixing of `slices` and `spreads`.
+Building on the concept of array slicing (`start:stop:step`), `Decalendar` introduces a new technique called "array spreading" (`start>span>split>space`) and even allows for nesting and mixing of `slices` and `spreads`.
 The various expressions that represent dates, times, timestamps and time intervals ares collectively called `Decalendar strings`.
 Taken together, `Decalendar` provides very powerful tools for creating time intervals.
 ISO 8601 has an approach for [time intervals](https://en.wikipedia.org/wiki/ISO_8601#Time_intervals) that is very verbose and cannot create non-consecutive recurring intervals.

 ## Basic concepts {#sec-basics}